Silv3rPRO/slate/source/includes/_otheractions.md

 function removeTextOption(index)
 ```

-Removes the text option at the specified index
+Removes the text option at the specified index.

-This function only affects the PROShine client user interface
+This function only affects the PROShine client user interface.

 ### PARAMETERS